JoelAAs/algobioing_project/README.md

-# Entropy Filtering for Multiple-sequence alignments
+# FDR-adjusting associations p-values grouped on BRITE hierachy
-## About
+# About
 Project for Algorithmic Bioinformatics course taken by participants of [**Medbioinfo**](http://www.medbioinfo.se/)

 This workflow will annotate associations provided with associated genes and [KEGG Funtional hierachies](https://www.genome.jp/kegg/kegg3b.html).
 Using the distribution of for each feature group it calculates q-values and output visualisation (manhattan plots, p-value distribution etc).